thewtex/thesis/introduction/background_and_significance.rst

 immunoreactive MMP-1, they found that high stress regions had twice the MMP-1 expression as low stress regions [Lee1996]_.
 Elevated levels of highly sensitive C-reactive protein, another inflammation marker, correlates with increased intima-media thickness [Benbir2005]_.
-These high stress states may lead to fatigue failure [Bank2000,Bauters2002,Cheng1993]_.
+These high stress states may also lead to fatigue failure [Bank2000,Bauters2002,Cheng1993]_.

 Stress-stretch curves ([Holzapfel2004]_ Fig. 6) were created by Holzapfel during